pillasatish/Bangalore-House-Price-Prediction/README.md

-# Banglore House Price Prediction Using Linear Regression and Decision Tree
+# Bangalore House Price Prediction Using Linear Regression and Decision Tree